 How to Do a Jaw and Face Massage to Relieve Tension and Headaches

 We carry so much stress in our faces without even realizing it.
-Clenched jaws, furrowed brows, tight temples—these are silent signs of tension that can build up over hours, days, or even weeks, often leading to headaches, jaw pain (hello, TMJ!), and a general sense of fatigue.
-The good news?
-You don’t need a spa appointment to find relief.
+Clenched jaws, furrowed brows, and tight temples are silent signs of tension that can build up over hours, days, or even weeks.
+This constant muscle contraction often leads to dull headaches, jaw pain, and a general sense of fatigue.
+Many of us develop a habit of grinding our teeth or bracing our jaw during high stress periods, which is often linked to TMJ, or temporomandibular joint dysfunction.
+The good news is that you do not need a professional spa appointment to find relief.
 A simple, mindful jaw and face massage you can do at home can melt away tension, ease headaches, and leave you feeling calmer and more refreshed in just a few minutes.
+By consciously addressing these trigger points, you can stop a tension headache before it becomes debilitating.

-Here’s your step-by-step guide to an effective at-home facial and jaw massage—no special tools required, just your hands and a few minutes of quiet time.
+Here is your step by step guide to an effective at home facial and jaw massage.
+No special tools are required, just your hands and a few minutes of quiet time.

 What You'll Need